- Bulk Pricing:

 Here's how your plants will look on arrival.
 All plants are dormant with no leaves or foliage.

 One of the most beautiful small trees of the southern and eastern United States is the sourwood.
-Named for the sour taste of its leaves and sap, nothing else is sour about this tree with its gorgeous, lily-of-the-valley-like blossoms or its blazing fall foliage.
+Named for the sour taste of its leaves and sap, nothing else is bitter about this tree with its gorgeous, lily-of-the-valley-like blossoms or its blazing fall foliage.

 The sourwood tree is often found wild in the Appalachian mountains, growing between and among rhododendron and azaleas in the area’s acidic soil.
 As a sapling, it benefits from the shade thrown by taller trees.